Food, Jordan, Middle Eastern Food

 12. Dates

 Dates is a type of sweet fruit that comes from Date Palm.
-The thousands of palm trees around the desert of Jordan results in great varieties of dates, from blonde to dark to the almighty Majdool date, the king of all dates.
+The thousands of palm trees around the desert of Jordan result in great varieties of dates, from blonde to dark to the almighty Majdool date, the king of all dates.

 The guy selling the Date juice was just walking around on the street with a huge golden jug with ornamental flowers on his back and cup holders around his waist.
 Whenever there is a customer, he would simply get one of the empty plastic cups and tip his body over to pour date juice from the jug on his back.
 Deliciously refreshing!
 It tastes a little bit like grape juice to me.